100 Days of Conflict in Gaza

-Action Against Hunger Calls for a Permanent Ceasefire to Prevent Famine and Further Loss of Life

-It has been 100 days since the terrorist attacks on October 7 and the beginning of a deadly conflict between Israel and Gaza.
+January 17, 2024 /3BL/ - Jan.
+12 marked 100 days since the terrorist attacks on Oct.
+7 and the beginning of a deadly conflict between Israel and Gaza.
 In just over three months, nearly 23,000 people have died in Gaza and hundreds of thousands more are on the brink of famine.
 Gaza is experiencing catastrophic levels of hunger, outbreaks of disease, widespread internal displacement, and extremely limited humanitarian access.
 A permanent ceasefire is critical so that humanitarian organizations can reach those in need and impede further death and disaster.

 “Our priority is to guarantee safe, sustained, and sufficient access to vulnerable people to ensure they have what they need to survive,” says Chiara Saccardi, Action Against Hunger’s regional head of operations in the Middle East.
 “The entire population of Gaza is displaced, hungry, and thirsty, and many are sick and injured.
 The situation is beyond desperate.
 We do not have the conditions in place to operate safely to scale up and meet these immense and urgent needs.”